Friday Digital Roundup

 More touchpoints, more noise, more Leamington ‘Bloody’ Spa!

 Over the year I’ve also published a few articles on LinkedIn about the meeting.
-These are mostly re-purposed from other content I’ve created on the forum or on email.
+These are mostly re-purposed from other content I’ve created on Facebook or on email.

 The reason I use LinkedIn is that there’s a different audience there and most people will be notified when I publish my content there.
 The articles on LinkedIn also go viral much more easily too.
 You probably have a lot of connections on LinkedIn who don’t know that you run a group or who don’t know that they might like to join one.